 Get your own shit together before criticising The World

-These clowns talk as if everything would be fucking marvellous…if only they were put In Charge Of Everything.
+These clowns talk as if everything would be sunshine, magic fairies and unicorns…if only they were put In Charge Of Everything.

 The Escape Artist says: doubtful…very doubtful.